-- Pain of the arm, wrist, fingers (such as from arthritis, tendonitis)
+- Pain of the arm, wrist and fingers

 - Numbness and tingling

 Schedule by phone